 ASX assists its employees to support worthwhile causes and participate in community programs outside the workplace.
 This includes providing paid volunteering leave.
 ASX’s community programs allow employees to support causes and charities of their choice.
 ASX matches employee donations to these charity partners, with $103,000 donated to 48 charities in FY17.

 Anzac Centenary Public Fund

-ASX is contributing $1 million to the Anzac Centenary Public Fund.
+ASX is contributing a total of $1 million over a number of years to the Anzac Centenary Public Fund.
 The Fund, established by the Australian Government, receives donations to commemorate the centenary of Australia’s involvement in the First World War and a Century of Service.
 Projects honour and improve understanding of the service and sacrifice of Australia’s servicemen and women, past and present, in defending Australia’s values and freedoms.